-|In order to obtain an M.S. or Ph.D. in Cell Biology and Anatomy, students must:|
+|In order to obtain a Ph.D. in Cell Biology and Anatomy, students must:|

 - complete the qualifying process